Content-aware Warping for View Synthesis: Introduction

 To this end, we propose content-aware warping to replace the traditional warping operation, in which a lightweight neural network is utilized to learn content-adaptive interpolation weights for pixels of a relatively large neighbourhood from their contextual information.
 Based on this learnable warping module, we construct a new end-to-end learning-based framework for novel view synthesis from a set of input source views.
 To be specific, we first warp the source views separately to the novel view pixel-by-pixel via the proposed content-aware warping, and then adaptively leverage the warped views via confidence-based blending to handle the occlusion problem, leading to an intermediate result of the novel view.
 As the pixels of the intermediate result are independently synthesized, we subsequently recover the spatial correlation among them by referring to that of source views using the feature-assistant spatial refinement module.
 We also regularize the network through a weight-smoothness loss.

-In summary, the main contributions of this paper are as follows: \begin{itemize} \item we deeply analyze the traditional image warping operation for handling the problem of novel view synthesis, and figure out its essential limitations; \item we propose learnable content-aware warping, which is capable of overcoming the limitations of the traditional warping operation; and \item we propose a new end-to-end learning-based framework for novel view synthesis. \end{itemize}
+In summary, the main contributions of this paper are as follows: \begin{itemize} \item we analyze the classic 2D image warping operation when used for novel view synthesis and figure out its limitations in terms of the limited neighborhood and only distance-based interpolation weights; \item we propose learnable content-aware warping, which is capable of overcoming the limitations of the traditional warping operation; and \item we propose a new end-to-end learning-based framework for novel view synthesis. \end{itemize}

 A preliminary version of this work was published in ICCV’21\cite{guo2021learning}.
 Compared with the conference version, the additional technical contributions of this paper are four-fold: \begin{itemize} \item we embed the global content information for learning the content-adaptive weight; \item we propose a feature-assistant spatial refinement module; \item we propose a novel weight-smoothness loss term; and \item we extend the framework to synthesize novel views on multi-view datasets and experimentally demonstrate its significant advantages over state-of-the-art approaches. \end{itemize}